iHeartRadio Music Awards: Highlights And Complete List Of Winners

 There were many great performances throughout the night.
 Halsey, wearing a black leather dress and sporting long pink hair, opened up the show with “Without Me” and “11 Minutes,” the latter featuring Yungblud and drummer Travis Barker.

-Kacey Musgraves beautifully performed “Rainbow” while Coldplay’s Chris Martin accompanied her on piano.
+Kacey Musgraves beautifully performed “Rainbow,” while Coldplay’s Chris Martin accompanied her on piano.
 She sang while seated on a large, lighted rainbow, and the audience in front of the stage waved their arms while wearing blue light-up bracelets.

 Other highlights included John Legend singing “Preach” with a gospel choir; the Backstreet Boys doing “No Place” and “I Want It That Way”; Alicia Keys performing “Raise a Man” with some help on piano from her 8-year-old son, Egypt; and the Artist of the Decade, Garth Brooks, playing a rousing medley of his hits “The Thunder Rolls” and “Friends in Low Places.”